dandevri/cod.es/MDN/javascript-web-apis/javascript-web-apis.md

 ### Storing simple data
 * sessionStorage; As long as the browser is open
 * localStorage; Persists data even after the browser is closed.

+One key feature of web storage is that the data persists between page loads (and even when the browser is shut down, in the case of localStorage).

+There is a separate data store for each domain.

+The indexedDB (IDB) is a complete database system available in the browser.
+This does come at a cost,it's complexer to use than the Web Storage API.

+Database operations take time.
+Operations are asyncronous, not immediately but will happen at some point in the future.

+onupdateneeded; this handler runs if the database has not already been set up, or if the database is opened with a bigger version number.

+As we mentioned above, IndexedDB can be used to store more than just simple text strings.
+You can store just about anything you want, including complex objects such as video or image blobs.

+### Offline asset storage
+If you want to store HTMl, CSS and JS files you can use Service Workers and the closely-related Cache API.

+> A service worker is a JavaScript file that is registered against a particular origin when it is accessed by a browser.
+When registered, it can control pages available at that origin.
+Sitting between a loaded page and the network requests.

+When it intercepts a request, it can do anything you wish to it (see use case ideas), but the classic example is saving the network responses offline and then providing those in response to a request instead of the responses from the network

+The Cache API is a another client-side storage mechanism, with a bit of a difference — it is designed to save HTTP responses, and so works very well with service workers.

+#### Service workers
+Register a service worker contained in the sw.js file against the origin.

+You'll see that the install listener is registered against self.
+This self keyword is a way to refer to the global scope of the service worker from inside the service worker file.

+We add another listener to the service worker global scope, which runs the handler function when the fetch event is raised.
+This happens whenever the browser makes a request for an asset in the directory the service worker is registered against.